-Mold, bacteria and fungi break down and decay organic matter so that the Redworms can convert it more readily, and these organisms are also consumed by Redworms and other critters in your bin.
-Note: If you are allergic to mold spore's you may want someone else to tend the bin for you and keep the bin where it won't effect you.
+Mold, bacteria, and fungi break down and decay organic matter so that the Redworms can convert it more readily, and these organisms are also consumed by Redworms and other critters in your bin.
+Note: If you are allergic to mold spore's you may want someone else to tend the bin for you and keep the bin where it won't affect you.

 Sow bugs and pill bugs (Isopods) may be in the soil you add to your bin.
 Isopods are land crustaceans, related to crabs and lobsters.
-They breath through gills and eat decaying matter, they are great composters.
+They breath through gills and eat decaying matter, making them great composters.

 Mold and beetle mites (Acarina) are so tiny they are difficult to see.
 They eat mold, algae and decaying matter.
 They tend to congregate near the vents and lid, you can keep their numbers down by squishing them or brushing or rinsing them off outside.

 Fruit flies are also composters but are a nuisance in large numbers, placing a screened lid on your scrap pail will help keep them from entering your bin.